3 Pitfalls To Avoid When Apologizing To Your Child

 Yet every child knows deep down when someone has done a bad thing, including Mom and Dad.
 When parents insist they can do no wrong, it sets the stage for moral confusion.
 The child may start to doubt their innate sense of right and wrong.
 To ignore this is to risk damaging your child's self-esteem and skewing his or her emerging moral compass.

 Conversely, parents who can admit their mistakes have a distinct edge over the not-sorry parent.
 By expressing remorse and offering to make things right, a parent models the very qualities they hope to instill in their child: empathy, honesty, courage, responsibility.
 The practice fosters trust, too, when the parent values the child's emotional security as much as their physical safety.

 Apologizing to kids doesn't have to be a big deal.
 Here are some tips on how to do it right.

 Face it.
-Whenever you treat your child in a way you wouldn’t want to be treated—dropping them off late to school, losing control of your emotions, accidentally breaking a cherished object—stop and notice what you’ve done.
+Whenever you treat your child in a way you wouldn't want to be treated like dropping them off late to school, losing control of your emotions, accidentally breaking a cherished object, stop and notice what you've done.
 Remember kids feel injury and injustice much more strongly than adults.
 Be quick to recognize that what may seem minor to you, such as yelling at them in front of their friends, is a much bigger deal to them.
 Your apology affirms their dignity and their right, as a human being, to be treated with respect.